Juanita Drive Pedestrian and Bicycle Safety Improvements

 Empty heading

 On Tuesday, May 30, 2023, Mayor Herbig and Councilmembers Srebnik, Baker, and Pfeil, along with city and project staff, gathered for a ribbon cutting ceremony to celebrate the completion of the Juanita Drive Pedestrian and Bicycle Safety Improvements Project.
-The cutting of the ribbon marks the completion of the fifth and final Walkways and Waterways project, which increases pedestrian, cyclist, and driver safety on one of Kenmore’s busiest arterial roads.
+The cutting of the ribbon marked the completion of the fifth and final Walkways and Waterways project, which increased pedestrian, cyclist, and driver safety on one of Kenmore’s busiest arterials.

 • 1.5 miles of continuous new sidewalk